SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 The deploy component is using the model and starts a deployment to AI Platform.

 ## Build components
-In order to use the components later on in our pipelines we have to build and push those components to a docker registry.
-In this example we are using the
+In order to use the components later on in our pipelines, we have to build and push those components to a Docker registry.
+In this example, we are using the
 [Google Container Registry](https://cloud.google.com/container-registry/), it is possible to use any other docker registry.

 Each component has his dedicated build script `build_image.sh`, please open this file for each component and set **`<PROJECT-ID>`** to your Google Cloud Platform project id.